zozzlethena/docs/pages/security.md

 ## Bug Bounty Programs

-Velocimeter ran a [bug bounty contest on 23rd to 30th of May 2022 with awards up to $75,000 on Code4rena](https://code4rena.com/contests/2022-05-Velocimeter-finance-contest).
+Velodrome ran a [bug bounty contest on 23rd to 30th of May 2022 with awards up to $75,000 on Code4rena](https://code4rena.com/contests/2022-05-Velocimeter-finance-contest).
 The main scope of the contest was to cover all the new changes to the new and the original contracts.